 In a penetration testing engagement, a company’s systems are evaluated by a team of cyber security experts.
 This provides numerous advantages compared to other forms of security testing, including:

-- Targeted Scope: Automated scanners typically scan all IP addresses in a range, whether or not they are actively used, so companies are paying to test IP addresses that may not even be live.
+Automated scanners typically scan all IP addresses in a range, whether or not they are actively used.
+Basically, companies are paying to test IP addresses that may not even be live.
 With penetration tests, when scoped properly, customers only pay for systems that are live and connectable.
 (Penetration testing vendors who price based on number of IP addresses are likely performing vulnerability scanning in lieu of genuine penetration testing).

-- Careful Verification: Vulnerability scanners can blindly exploit vulnerabilities to verify their existence which may result in system crashes, data loss, and other damages.
-Penetration testers have the knowledge and experience to safely exploit vulnerabilities, or if exploitation is high-risk, to determine if exploitation should even be attempted.
+Vulnerability scanners can blindly exploit vulnerabilities to verify their existence which may result in system crashes, data loss, and other damages.
+Penetration testers have knowledge/experience to safely exploit vulnerabilities, or if risk is high, determine if exploitation should even be attempted.

-- Security Expertise: Vulnerability scanners are automated computer programs, and their operator doesn’t need to know much about security to use them or interpret the results for a customer.
-Penetration testers can walk clients through the exploitation details and attack paths that they followed and provide actionable insights on how to mitigate any discovered security gaps.
+Vulnerability scanners are automated computer programs, and their operator doesn’t need to know much about security to use them or interpret the results for a customer.
+Penetration testers walk clients through exploitation details/attack paths they followed and provide actionable insights on how to mitigate security gaps.

 Penetration Testing with Netragard

 Netragard’s team of security experts applies over 15 years of vulnerability research and exploit development practices to its penetration testing services.
-This distinctive approach enables our team to discover known and novel vulnerabilities and produce efficient and effective methods of remediation for our customers.
+This distinctive approach enables us to discover known and novel vulnerabilities and produce efficient/effective methods of remediation for our customers.
 We tailor our services to meet or exceed the unique requirements of each customer to ensure we deliver the best possible quality of service.

 How secure are your organization’s systems and data?
 Reach out today!